Teekay20/Borno-State-Flood-inundation/README.md

 ﻿# Borno-State-Flood-Inundation (Sept–Oct 2024)

- Severe flooding wreaked havoc across Borno State in September and October 2024, displacing communities and damaging farmland and infrastructure.
+ Severe flooding wreaked havoc across Borno State, Nigeria in September and October 2024, displacing communities and damaging farmland and infrastructure.
 Satellite imagery from Sentinel-1 highlighted the full extent of the destruction, helping to guide vital disaster response actions.
 The analysis revealed:

 ** Flooded areas covering significant portions of the state.